Arts · 艺术 yìshù

 文人画 wénrénhuà · The Literati Tradition

-The four exemplary subjects of literati painting — 梅兰竹菊 méi lán zhú jú (plum blossom, orchid, bamboo, chrysanthemum), called 四君子 sì jūnzǐ (the Four Gentlemen) — were chosen for their symbolic resonance with literati values: perseverance under hardship (梅), virtue in obscurity (兰), integrity and flexibility (竹), vitality in late seasons (菊).
-Painting these subjects was a form of moral self-expression, not mere nature study.
+The four exemplary subjects of literati painting are 梅兰竹菊 méi lán zhú jú (plum blossom, orchid, bamboo, chrysanthemum), called 四君子 sì jūnzǐ (the Four Gentlemen).
+They were chosen for their symbolic resonance with literati values: perseverance under hardship (梅), virtue in obscurity (兰), integrity and flexibility (竹), vitality in late seasons (菊).
+Painting these subjects was a form of moral self-expression.